codacy/chart/docs/configuration/tls-ingress.md

 # HTTPS using LetsEncrypt

-This documentation guides you on how to set up HTTPS for Codacy using (LetsEncript)[https://letsencrypt.org]
+This documentation guides you on how to set up HTTPS for Codacy using [Let's Encrypt](https://letsencrypt.org).

 For this, we will use: